antglobes/CACO/README.md

 - [Ffmpeg](https://www.ffmpeg.org/download.html) Must be installed to use this tool
 - Only wav or mp3 files are accepted for conversion
+- Please be aware that all audio files will be given the same ogg comment, if you want to change them indiviually try using SaVT

 ## How to use